 On the other hand, financial planning clients will likely pay a fixed fee of $2,500 and/or an hourly fee of $400 to $1,000.
 These rates are negotiable, but Twelve Points will describe your exact fee schedule in your financial planning agreement.
 Fees are typically negotiable.

-Check out the table below to see how Twelve Points’ fees for its management services compare to those at similar financial advisor firms.
+Check out the table below to see how Twelve Points’ fee rates for its management services come out in actual dollar amounts.
 Note that these fees are only estimates and actual costs may vary.

 What to Watch Out For